Self employment

 Projects

-The STARTUP e-Learning Programme aims to provide the tools and effective working practices that will enable more disabled people to explore entrepreneurship and self-employment.
-By recognising the important social and economic contribution that disabled people can make, STARTUP shows its commitment to improving employment rates by bringing together a number of social engagement organisations to create an e-learning platform to inspire tomorrow’s youth workers, job coaches and facilitators.
+We supported the STARTUP e-Learning Programme with its aims to provide the tools and effective working practices that will enable more disabled people to explore entrepreneurship and self-employment.
+By recognising the important social and economic contribution that disabled people can make, STARTUP brought together a number of social engagement organisations to create an e-learning platform to inspire tomorrow’s youth workers, job coaches and facilitators.

 We support the research into the The nature of entrepreneurship and enterprise for people with learning disabilities - click here